 Since the 1991 fall of the Soviet Union and the end of the first Gulf War, the United States had enjoyed an unrivaled position in diplomacy, trade, and military and naval power.
 Its military bases around the globe, together with its fleets on the seas, protected an international system of trade that had been in place since the end of World War II.
 With the Soviet threat gone, the Clinton administration (1993-2001) shifted from containing Soviet influence to regional peacekeeping missions.
-In his 1994 national security strategy, President Clinton made regional contingencies, counterterrorism, and deterrence of the spread and use of weapons of mass destruction the cornerstones of U.S. defense policy.35
+In his 1994 national security strategy, President Clinton made regional contingencies, counterterrorism, and deterrence of the spread and use of weapons of mass destruction the cornerstones of U.S. defense policy.

 Clinton's strategy kept the U.S. military busy throughout the 1990s.
-His administration continued to deploy U.S. troops to Mogadishu, Somalia, in 1993 for Operation Restore Hope, a mission it had inherited from the previous administration.
+His administration continued to deploy U.S. troops to Mogadishu, Somalia, in 1993 for Operation RESTORE HOPE, a mission it had inherited from the previous administration.
 U.S. and NATO (North Atlantic Treaty Organization) forces responded to instability in the Balkans on multiple occasions, including in Bosnia in 1995 and in Kosovo in 1998.
 Despite the presence of U.S. ground troops for reserve and security purposes during these campaigns, theater commanders used airpower and precision-guided munitions to achieve their objectives.
 In an air campaign over Kosovo lasting from March to June 1999, U.S. pilots flew 38,000 sorties and dropped 31,000 bombs.
 Because of the speed and relatively low risk of friendly casualties involved with air strikes, some leaders in the Army and Air Force developed a preference for high technology to accomplish strategic aims.

-36 readiness.
-During the Clinton administration, the Army received less funding, yet it launched more expeditionary operations-requiring fast deployments around the world-than it had in previous years.37 The Army of the 1990s, therefore, found itself pulled in many directions.
+Under the strain of these "peacetime" operations, the all-volunteer U.S. Army worked to remain a capable and lethal fighting organization, focused on combat readiness.
+During the Clinton administration, the Army received less funding, yet it launched more expeditionary operations-requiring fast deployments around the world-than it had in previous years.
+The Army of the 1990s, therefore, found itself pulled in many directions.
 U.S. soldiers, however, often lacked the time, resources, and training to prepare for both combat and peacekeeping operations.